 Performance nutrition is about “fueling for the work required”.
 Your high-level gymnast needs to intentionally start replacing some of the energy that will be used during practice before it’s needed.
 This is being proactive and taking into consideration the lag time from digestion and absorption of nutrients.
 If your gymnast is not eating before a workout and just try to make up for it after, they’re hurting their performance and recovery.

 A realistic meal and snack schedule for the high-level gymnast could look like the following:

 Breakfast: 6:30AM (Moderate-High Intensity Plate; watch fiber/fat content as to not slow digestion too much)

 Workout: 8AM- 1:00PM (5-hour workout)

-Intra-workout Nutrition (carbohydrate/fluids): 12:00PM (smaller amount as compared to 10AM, help get the gymnast through the last hour of practice)
+Intra-workout Nutrition (carbohydrate/fluids): 11:30AM-12:00PM (smaller amount as compared to 10AM, help get the gymnast through the last hour of practice)

 1:00PM *Recovery snack (protein/carbohydrate): If you’re gymnast is hungry, didn’t have much for breakfast, or has a long commute home before a meal can be prepared and consumed.

-Lunch (Recovery meal): 1:30-2PM (let’s be realistic, some of you have a longer commute to and from the gym).
+Lunch (Recovery meal): 1:30-2PM (let’s be realistic time-wise, some of you have a longer commute to and from the gym).
 Use the moderate to high activity plate based on activity.

 Mid-Afternoon Snack (balanced carbs + protein/fat): 3:30-4:00PM